Pembroke and Tenby Railway: Extending to Whitland and Carmarthen

-The Parliamentary Bill for this was passed on 6 August 1866; GWR opposition was in vain in view of its obstructive attitude; the Act authorised an additional £115,000 capital.
+The parliamentary bill for this was passed as the Pembroke and Tenby Railway Act 1866 (29 & 30 Vict. c. cccxxx) on 6 August 1866; GWR opposition was in vain in view of its obstructive attitude; the act authorised an additional £115,000 capital.
 Seeing that its position was lost, the GWR now agreed to negotiate, and an agreement was reached on 18 July 1866.
 The line from Whitland to Carmarthen was double track, and instead of providing mixed gauge track, the GWR agreed to convert their up line to standard gauge between Whitland and Carmarthen.

-The Pembroke and Tenby constructed a west curve at Carmarthen, enabling through running from the Whitland direction into Carmarthen Town; this was known as "the P&T Loop".
-The Act for the independent line to Carmarthen authorised this and an extension into Carmarthen Town station, but the latter part was surrendered by the P&TR in view of the use of the GWR line.
+The Pembroke and Tenby Railway constructed a west curve at Carmarthen, enabling through running from the Whitland direction into Carmarthen Town; this was known as "the P&T Loop".
+The Pembroke and Tenby Railway Act 1866 authorised this and an extension into Carmarthen Town station, but the latter part was surrendered by the P&TR in view of the use of the GWR line.
 Carmarthen gave the P&TR access to the Llanelly Railway and Dock Company, which had reached there in 1865 from Llandilo to Abergwili Junction, managing the last mile or so over the Carmarthen and Cardigan Railway.
 The Llanelly Railway was to connect at the north end with the Central Wales Line and ultimately the London and North Western Railway.

-The Pembroke and Tenby company contributed £20,000 to the cost of the GWR conversion; they protested that they had assumed that both lines would be converted to mixed gauge.
+The Pembroke and Tenby Railway Company contributed £20,000 to the cost of the GWR conversion; they protested that they had assumed that both lines would be converted to mixed gauge.

 The GWR did not hasten to carry out the work, but it was finally completed by 1 June 1868.
 There was a section of mixed gauge at St Clears to provide passing loops on the single lines.
 This conversion was the first instance of GWR broad gauge track being altered to narrow (standard) gauge.

-At this stage there was no P&T passenger service on the line east of Whitland: the traffic was chiefly minerals and general merchandise.
+At this stage there was no P&TR passenger service on the line east of Whitland: the traffic was chiefly minerals and general merchandise.
 A P&TR passenger service on the main line ran from August 1869.